 Zinc Phosphating produces a smooth, uniform coating that will most often be used as a carrier for lubricants, anti-corrosion waxes and paint.

 What Is The Process?

 Zinc Phosphating can be applied through immersion in a tank or through a spray.
-Phosphating is a conversion coating so where electro-plating is adding material above the surface, phosphating is changing the makeup of the material surface.
-The component comes into contract with a phosphoric acid and a chemical conversion takes place which forms a layer of insoluble zinc phosphate crystals.
-This crystalline structure on the surface has many peaks and recesses and it is within these microscopic recesses that oils and waxes can be carried.
+Phosphating is a conversion coating so where electro-plating is adding material above the surface, phosphating will changie the makeup of the material surface.
+The component comes into contract with a Phosphoric Acid and a chemical conversion takes place which forms a layer of insoluble Zinc Phosphate Crystals.
+This crystalline structure on the surface has many microscopic peaks and recesses and it is within these microscopic recesses that oils and waxes can be carried.

 What Are The Advantages?

 Zinc Phosphating provides a good level of corrosion resistance with low friction which will inhibit galling.
 Its primary function is as an undercoat or carrier.
 Some noticeable applications include as a carrier for lubricants in cold forming operations such as tube and sheet drawing.
-Zinc Phosphating can also act as a carrier for rust inhibiting solutions in particular to improve the corrosion resistance of the coating.
-As a carrier for anti-friction coatings such as molybdenum disulphide.
+Zinc Phosphating can also act as a carrier for rust inhibiting solutions in particular to improve the corrosion resistance of the coating or as a carrier for anti-friction coatings such as molybdenum disulphide.
 Zinc Phosphating is most often used on steel and iron materials and visually will be a shade of grey, although can be dyed to provide a matte black finish where required.